qunitjs/js-reporters/docs/frameworks.md

 # Frameworks flow

-This document is intended to explain all differences between testing frameworks.
+This document studies the differencess between various JavaScript testing frameworks.

 ## Mocha

 [Mocha](https://github.com/mochajs/mocha) is a testing framework without builtin assertions, this is why it is not checking tests for at least one assertion, so in our Mocha specific [test fixture](https://github.com/js-reporters/js-reporters/blob/master/test/fixtures/mocha.js) we can have empty tests.